hannes/MonetDBLite/README.md

 connections, the second jar is also required in the `CLASSPATH`.

 **Both jars require JDK 8 to be installed.** However we can still make it possible to run in the JDK 7 environment if someone requests it.
-Currently, the `monetdb-java-lite-<version>.jar` **only supports x64 architectures**.
+Currently, the `monetdb-java-lite-<version>.jar` **only supports 64-bit architectures**.

-The `monetdb-jdbc-new-<version>.jar` is both CPU and Operating System independent and can be obtained from .... - Soon!
+The `monetdb-jdbc-new-<version>.jar` is both CPU and Operating System independent.
+It can be obtained from .... - Soon!

-The `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and Mac OS X and can be obtained from .... - Soon!
+The `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and Mac OS X. It can be obtained from .... - Soon!

 ## Libraries